slaibyh/CompProbSol/assignments/problem8.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=T&space;=&space;\int_{0}^{a}&space;\frac{dx}{\sqrt{V(a)-V(x)}}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?T&space;=&space;\int_{0}^{a}&space;\frac{dx}{\sqrt{V(a)-V(x)}}" title="T = \int_{0}^{a} \frac{dx}{\sqrt{V(a)-V(x)}}" /></a>.

+where *a* represents the amplitude of the oscillation.

 (b) Write a function in Python and MATLAB that takes the amplitude *a* as an argument and the potential function as an optional argument and calculates the period of an anharmonic ocsillator with a mass *m=1*:

 (c) Experiment with different potential functions (if you're adventurous, look up the Lennard-Jones potential), but confirm that the period is independent of amplitude for the harmonic oscillator.